groksrc/vanilla_vuejs_for_rails/README.md

 Inside app/views/home/index.html.erb include the following:
 `<%= javascript_pack_tag 'application' %>`

 This will include your application.js output on the page.

+## Compile your javascript
+Run `yarn compile` to build your webpack code.
+This is placed in /public/packs by default

+## Fire up Rails
-Now if you launch the browser and look in the console of development tools you should see the `console.log` statement from the default application.js.
+Run `bundle exec rails server` and open to `localhost:3000`.
+You should have a blank page, but if you open development tools to the console you should see 'Hello World from Webpacker' from the `console.log` in application.js.